SplunkSec/.conf2015/README.md

 Create a lookup table to contain the scan status history.
 I used nessus_last_scan_lookup as the name.
 I like to keep track of the IP address and the hostname if Nessus could resolve it as well as the MAC address.

 Let's say you want to scan your hosts daily.
-You need to find all of the IP/Mac addresses that Nessus currently knows about and give each a random time in the next 24 hours as the initial "last_scan" time.
-Nessus can't figure out the MAC address of hosts on remote networks, so the search below looks for Nessus events that indicate a host is being scanned and the event for hostname resolution as well as the snmp_arp events and combines them with the transaction command.
-This should give you a combined event with the IP and hostname (Nessus) and MAC address (snmp_arp).
+You need to find all of the IP/MAC addresses that you currently know about from your ARP data and give each a random time in the next 24 hours as the initial "last_scan" time.
+The search below looks for Nessus events that indicate a host is being scanned or the event for hostname resolution as well as the snmp_arp events and combines them with the transaction command.
+This should give you a combined event with the IP and hostname (Nessus) and IP/MAC address (snmp_arp).
 Because of the output from snmpwalk, the MAC address needs to be tweaked with the sed functionality of rex to replace spaces with colons.

 	(sourcetype="nessus" AND signature="12053" OR signature="19506") OR sourcetype=snmp_arp | rex field=_raw "(?i)resolves as (?P<hostname>[^$]+)(?=\.)" | rex mode=sed field=dest_mac "s/\s/:/g"| transaction maxspan=1h dest | eval padding=random()/2147483648*86400 | eval last_scan=now()+padding | table last_scan,hostname,dest,dest_mac | outputlookup nessus_last_scan_lookup